emilyriederer/website/content/post/causal-design-patterns/index.md

 Some treatments we wish to apply cannot be applied at the individual level but necessarily effect entire groups.
 Instead of comparing treatment and control groups within the same population at the same time, we can compare the *relative change* across treatment and control populations *across time*.

+**TLDR**: When you have group-level treatments or data available, use random variation *across populations* to compare their overall trends *over time*

+**Motivating Example:**

-**Motivating Example:** We want to estimate the effect of a store remodel on visits.
-A remodel effect all potential customers, so this "treatment" cannot be applied at the individual level; in theory, it could be randomized to individual *stores*, but we do not have the budget for or interest in randomly remodel many stores before there is evidence of a positive effect.
+-   We want to estimate the effect of a store remodel on visits.
+-   A remodel effect all potential customers, so this "treatment" cannot be applied at the individual level; in theory, it could be randomized to individual *stores*, but we do not have the budget for or interest in randomly remodel many stores before there is evidence of a positive effect.

 **Approach:**